 Protect your data center from spyware such as command-and-control, backdoor, data theft, and keylogging attacks.

 Attach an Anti-Spyware profile to all security policy rules that allow data center traffic.
 The Anti-Spyware profile detects command-and-control (C2) traffic initiated from spyware installed on a server or endpoint, including categories such as adware, backdoor, browser-hijack, data theft, and keylogging, and prevents compromised systems from establishing an outbound connection from your network.

-Clone the predefined strict Anti-Spyware profile and edit it.
-To ensure availability for business-critical applications, take safe transition steps as you move from your current state to the best practice profile.
+To create the best practice profile, clone the predefined strict Anti-Spyware profile and edit it.
 If you have a sinkhole set up to which you can send traffic for analysis, enable DNS sinkhole with packet capture to help you track down the endpoint that attempted to resolve the malicious domain.
 The best practice Anti-Spyware profile retains the default

 Actionto reset the connection when the firewall detects a medium, high, or critical severity threat, and enables single packet capture (PCAP) for those threats.